dfinity/sdk/docs/cli-reference/dfx-ledger.md

 ## dfx ledger notify

-Use the `dfx ledger notify` command to notify the ledger about a send transaction to the cycles minting canister.
-This command should only be used if `dfx ledger create-canister` or `dfx ledger top-up` successfully sent a message to the ledger, and a transaction was recorded at some block height, but for some reason the subsequent notify failed.
+Use the `dfx ledger notify` command to notify the ledger about a transaction sent to the cycles minting canister.
+This command should only be used if `dfx ledger create-canister`, `dfx ledger top-up`, or `dfx cycles convert` successfully sent a message to the ledger, and a transaction was recorded at some block height, but for some reason the subsequent notify failed.

 ### Basic usage